 - 5. Crack open the steam supply to the heater and allow condensate and air to be vented through the steam inlet strainer blow-down and steam supply valves.
-Then close the inlet strainer blow down valve. - 6.
-Slowly and fully open the main steam shutoff valve(s).
+Then close the inlet strainer blow-down valve. - Slowly and fully open the main steam shutoff valve(s).
 Confirm steam pressure entering the heat exchanger(s) is 15 psi or less.
 Open the blow down valve at the bottom of the heat exchanger until a steady flow of steam is observed, then close the blow down valve. - 7.
 Adjust pressure pilot (if equipped) so that the pressure downstream of the valve is 15 psi or less.
 (Refer to the steam valve literature for adjustment instructions.) - 8.
 Observe steam traps for operation.
 Traps are self-priming and should require no further adjustment. - 9.
-Check the pressure in the condensate return line.
+Check the pressure in the condensate return line, high pressure in this line can reduce or prevent the flow of steam into the heat exchanger resulting in poor performance.
+Use of a pump or vacuum type condensate return system is recommended.
+Consult factory if condensate lifting is required.
 The ability to lift condensate via steam pressure cannot always be assured.
-Generally 1⁄2 psi steam pressure is required for every foot in height that the condensate is to be lifted.
-Lifting condensate is not recommended, but if lifted, a check valve must be installed immediately after the heater condensate outlet in condensate return line.
-Use of a pump or vacuum type condensate return system is recommended.
+Lifting condensate should only be attempted if the steam supply pressure to the heat exchanger is 5 PSI or greater, do not lift condensate on heaters with less than 5 PSI steam supply pressure.
+Condensate should never be lifted more than 36".
+Lifting condensate is not recommended, but if lifted, a standard swing check valve with a low-pressure drop must be installed immediately after the condensate outlet of the steam trap or after the outlet of the sub-cooling heat exchanger if equipped.